manon42bcn/webserver/README.md

 ## Generating Documentation with Doxygen

 To generate detailed, and more friendly documentation for this project, follow the steps outlined below:
+Note: If you run the webserver with configs/main.conf, you can go to http://localhost:8080/docs/html/index.html

 ### 1. Install Doxygen: